 Boats are welcome to pull into the calm bay and have a direct view of the beachside stage.

-One of Splore’s greatest points of difference is the lack of rubbish and clean site.
-It sets the tone and a narrative for people to ‘love and respect’ the world.
+In contrast to typical festival scenarios, Splore’s greatest point of difference might just be the lack of rubbish and cleanliness of the site, setting the tone and a narrative for people to ‘love and respect’ the world.

 The Tapapakanga Regional Park is such a beautiful setting and the festival is so inspirational that some couples choose to get married during the event.
 There hasn’t been a Splore without a wedding yet.

 Tapapakanga Regional Park is located a one-hour drive south east of downtown Auckland.
 The nearby rural village of Clevedon is home to the Clevedon Farmers Market, a popular spot for locals to pick up fresh produce and artisan products.